PaulNWms/SurfingWithStyleHugo/content/notes/computer/microsoft/com/apartment-models/_index.md

 Strangely, the COM+ literature recommends [Neutral as the default](https://learn.microsoft.com/en-us/windows/win32/cossdk/neutral-apartments).
 However, the registry on my dev box shows that TNA servers are exceedingly rare in practice, appearing only in very large applications like SQL Server and Visual Studio.

 Even though different apartments _can_ live in the same process, i.e. address space, this is not a happy situation.
 Interface pointers can't be shared between apartments.
 To send a pointer over, place it on a stream with [CoMarshalInterThreadInterfaceInStream](https://learn.microsoft.com/en-us/windows/win32/api/combaseapi/nf-combaseapi-comarshalinterthreadinterfaceinstream) to wrap it in a thread-neutral representation, and retrieve it with [CoGetInterfaceAndReleaseStream](https://learn.microsoft.com/en-us/windows/win32/api/combaseapi/nf-combaseapi-cogetinterfaceandreleasestream).
 To coordinate these calls,  you may need to use a kernel event.
-A better option is the [Global Interface Table](/notes/computer/microsoft/com/apartment-models/global-interface-table).
+A better option is the [Global Interface Table (GIT)](/notes/computer/microsoft/com/apartment-models/global-interface-table-git).

 All that being said, for inproc servers with multiple apartments, there is a [Free-Threaded Marshaler](/notes/computer/microsoft/com/apartment-models/free-threaded-marshaler) to help with performance.